Communication channels for a CRM in Marketing

 Customer communication channels for engagement

 While the product team is mainly responsible for achieving engagement, the CRM Manager could design different strategies to achieve increases in engagement through the use of different communication channels.
-These strategies should also be aligned with Product and Marketing strategies.
-For example, a newsletter can be used to inform customers about a product update, a push notification could include a promotion code or the company could use their blog or social networks to write about an event article for customers.
+These strategies should also align with Product and Marketing strategies.
+For example, you can use a newsletter to inform customers about a product update, a push notification could include a promotion code or the company could use their blog or social networks to write about an event article for customers.

 The main objectives for these communication channels are:

-Metrics to evaluate these communication channels could be: number of reactivations, %reactivations by channel, open rate, click rate, etc. For example, with these metrics we could validate that 20% of our customers are repeating purchases through promotions published on the blog or that our customers are more involved interacting through push notifications rather than social networks.
+Metrics to evaluate these communication channels could be: number of reactivations, %reactivations by channel, open rate, click rate, etc. For example, with these metrics we could validate that 20% of our customers are repeating purchases through promotions published on the blog.
+We could also learn that push notifications drive more interaction than social networks.

 Customer communication channels for the customer lifecycle.

-These communication channels are used to optimize customer lifecycle.
-The CRM Manager is responsible for defining the appropiate communications at the right time into the customer’s life to optimise the conversion funnel.
-For example, when doing an online purchase you should receive an email confirmation with all purchase details or when you are experiencing a product for the first time you should receive different types of messages in order to improve your onboarding experience.
+The CRM team uses these communication channels to optimize the customer lifecycle.
+The CRM Manager must define defining the appropiate communications at the right time into the customer’s life to optimise the conversion funnel.
+For example, when doing an online purchase you should receive an email confirmation with purchase details.
+When experiencing a product for the first time, you should receive different messages to improve your onboarding experience.

-And they could be evaluated through the following metrics: session time, %drop-off by step, etc. For example, with these analysis we could set up configurations to encourage purchases at the moment the customer is more willing to buy.
+And they we can evaluate through the following metrics: session time, %drop-off by step, etc. For example, we could encourage purchases when the customer is most willing to buy.

 Communication channels for customer support.

-In addition, in any B2C business, there is always a customer support dedicated team, from call center, email, chat, etc. CRM Manager is responsible for defining all channels and customer care protocols for each case in order to align them with the company’s communication strategy.
-For example, when you send an email request to Amazon you instantly receive an “automatic-response” informing you when you will be supported.
-In a call center you are guided through questions depending on your problem, etc.
+In addition, in any B2C business, there is always a customer support dedicated team, from call center, email, chat, etc. CRM Manager is responsible for defining all channels and customer care protocols for each case This aligns them with the company’s communication strategy.
+For example, Amazon instantly sends an “automatic-response” informing you when the team will assist you.
+In a call center, agents guide you through questions depending on your problem.

 Main objectives for customer support are: